goschtl/zope/bluebream/website/docs/v1.0/event.rst

 Import location: ``zope.component.interfaces.IObjectEvent``

 The ``IObjectEvent`` is the base event triggered for all events on an object.
-The ``IObjectEvent`` is the base interface inheritted by for all other events.
+The ``IObjectEvent`` is the base interface inherited by for all other events.
 The object that generated this event is not necessarily the object referred to by location.